Using multiple satisfaction metrics

 Measure CES by surveying customers after the resolution of their conversation.
-Customer Effort Score survey questions asks to what extent do customers agree with the following statement: "Company" made it easy for me to handle my issue.
+Customer Effort Score survey questions ask to what extent customers agree with the following statement: "Company" made it easy for me to handle my issue.

-Survey your customers automatically after you close a ticket, finish a call, close a deal, fulfil an order or finish a chat.
-Choose how long to wait post-resolution before sending out a survey.
+Survey your customers automatically after you close a ticket, finish a call, close a deal, fulfill an order or finish a chat.
+Choose how long to wait for post-resolution before sending out a survey.

 This way customers will be able to rate the interaction as a whole, and let you know whether you made it easy for them to handle their issues and questions.

 Net Promoter Score (NPS)